-A slight fall in unemployment, new legislation on workplace violence, as well as formal notice from the European Surveillance Authority about the general application of collective agreements, are the main topics of interest in this article.
-This country update reports on the latest developments in working life in Norway in the fourth quarter of 2016.
+A 15% increase in the minimum wage (25% for skilled workers) and the continuing restructuring of education and public works programmes are the main topics of interest in this article.
+This country update reports on the latest developments in working life in Hungary in the first quarter of 2017.

-Protests against the proposed education reform, a new chairperson for the central tripartite body, the return of lower retirement ages and deregulation measures for businesses are the main topics of interest in this article.
-This country update reports on the latest developments in working life in Poland in the fourth quarter of 2016.
+Arriving at a wage agreement for the private sector, proposals to facilitate evening work and to increase protection for whistle-blowers, and a review of the country's Occupational Health Service are the main topics of interest in this article.
+This country update reports on the latest developments in working life in Norway in the first quarter of 2017.

-The new government taking office, changes in tax legislation and rules on health and sickness, posted workers and foreigners, and a pay rise for cultural workers are the main topics of interest in this article.
-This country update reports on the latest developments in working life in Estonia in the fourth quarter of 2016.
+Reform of the guaranteed minimum income, new collective bargaining in the banking sector and a major dispute in the health and social care sector are the main topics of interest in this article.
+This country update reports on the latest developments in working life in Luxembourg in the first quarter of 2017.

 This series reports on developments in minimum wage rates across the EU, including how they are set and how they have developed over time in nominal and real terms.
 The series explores where there are statutory minimum wages or collectively agreed minimum wages in the Member States, as well as minimum wage coverage rates by gender.